citrix/terraform-provider-citrix/docs/resources/cloud_resource_location.md

 description: |-
   Manages a Citrix Cloud resource location.
   ~> Please Note For Citrix Cloud Customer, DaaS Zone permissions are required to manage Citrix Cloud Resource Location.
+  ~> Please Note A resource location cannot be deleted while it still contains Connectors.
+Set force_delete to true to have the provider remove those Connectors from Citrix Cloud when the resource location is deleted.
 ---

 # citrix_cloud_resource_location (Resource)